tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 that I think are important; I hope you’ll agree:

 - Ranges are the future.
 We should have range-friendly ways of doing transcoding.
-This includes support for sentinels.
+This includes support for sentinels and lazy views.

 - Iterators are the present.
 We should support generic programming, whether it is done in terms of pointers, a particular iterator, or an iterator type